Scientific Name

 Sedum palmeri 'Guatemalan Mini' is a small succulent shrub with light green leaves with gently serrated margins.
 It is much smaller than the typical Sedum palmeri.
 The leaves are narrowly spatulate and can grow up to 0.8 inches (2 cm) long.

-The inflorescences are very abundant and bloom almost simultaneously with those of Sedum palmeri.
+The inflorescences are abundant and bloom almost simultaneously with those of Sedum palmeri.
 The yellow flowers appear in spring and can reach up to 0.4 inches (1 cm) in diameter.

 Hardiness